Fastrings/SpaceMart/README.md

 - [Json](https://docs.python.org/3/library/json.html)
 - [Unittest](https://docs.python.org/3/library/unittest.html)

 If you wish to try out this program on your own computer, make sure to have Python 3 installed with those libraries.
+Numpy is the only library that you actually need to install, as the other 3 come with any python installation.

 ## How to use